converged-computing/mummi-experiments/experiments/aws-march-2025/README.md

 - Mummi Operator on AWS (represents the old design where the ML server requires an entire node)
    - For each of CPU and GPU (this will assess the tradeoff between the two, assuming limit of cganalysis time)
-   - For each of CPU and GPU with autoscaling allowed
+   - For each of CPU and GPU starting at max size and allowing cluster to downscale
 - State Machine Operator on AWS
    - For each of CPU and GPU (this will assess the tradeoff between the two, assuming limit of cganalysis time)
-   - For each of CPU and GPU with autoscaling allowed
+   - For each of CPU and GPU starting at max size and allowing cluster to downscale
 - State Machine Operator with Singularity and Flux (Bare Metal AWS)
    - For each of CPU and GPU (if possible)